+Pre-employment checks

-Pre-employment checks Right to work in the UK - we have a legal responsibility to ensure that you have the right to work in the UK before you can start working for us.
-If you do not have the right to work in the UK already, any offer of employment we make will be conditional upon you gaining it.
+Right to work in the UK

+We have a legal responsibility to ensure that you have the right to work in the UK before you can start working for us.

+If you do not have the right to work in the UK already, any offer of employment we make to you will be conditional upon you gaining it.

-Health declaration - Once an offer of employment has been made the successful candidate will be required to complete a work health declaration form.
+Health declaration Once an offer of employment has been made the successful candidate will be required to complete a work health declaration form.

+Qualifications

-Qualifications - The person specification for this position lists qualifications that are essential and/or desirable.
+The person specification for this position lists qualifications that are essential and/or desirable.
 Please note that if you are offered the post you will be asked to provide your relevant original certificates of these qualifications.

 References - offers of appointment will be subject to the receipt of satisfactory references.
-Candidates are requested to provide references at the point of application.